alexeilebedev/openacr/txt/atf_comp.md

 ### Printing testcase

-Use `-print` to print a testcase to stdout in a human-readable way (display format) This output can be fed directly to the target process using bash pipe.
+Use `-print` to print a testcase to stdout in a human-readable way (display format).
+Use `-printinput` to print testcase input, which can be fed directly to the target process using bash pipe.

 ### Editing testcase